Micro Update Service (MUS)

 • Starts with MUS_

-The first line of the text file should identify the ManagementStudio object that will be updated
+The first line of the text file must identify the ManagementStudio object to be updated.

 ID:IdType:TargetName